Frequently Asked Questions About Feral Cats

 If no one claims the cat and you do not want to keep it, contact a local rescue organization or no-kill shelter to bring it to them where it will be spayed or neutered (if not already done) and adopted to a qualified home.

-If the cat is not handle-able, contact us at firstname.lastname@example.org.
-We will help you TNR the cat or refer you to someone in your area.
-The worst thing you can do is feed the cat and not make sure it is altered.
+If the cat is not handle-able, contact a local rescue who will help you TNR the cat or refer you to someone in your area.

 Q. What if a stray cat has kittens at my house?